Welcome to the Child Support Lien Network

 How can an insurance company register for access to the insurance intercept database on the Internet?

-A company may register for access to the Washington Insurance Intercept database via the Internet by clicking on the Register navigation link on the left side of this page.
+A company may register for access to the Washington Insurance Intercept database via the Internet by clicking on the register button at the top of this page.
 Companies must complete all the information requested on this page.

 Companies must also print out a copy of the Confidentiality Statement, fill it out and fax it to (781) 623-8030.